Sup2point0/Assort/~writing/origins.md

 `2023/11/23` Now the time is good.
 We’re gonna finish this.
 `2023/11/24` Damn, this just got big.
 `2023/11/25` Oh no, I just realised I could talk about my profile picture too...
 I think we’ll leave that for another time 0.o
+`2023/11/27` Should I just write an autobiography at this point?

 <br>